siemens/meta-iot2000/README.md

 $ chmod a+x kas-docker
 ```

-Now run you can generate a desired image:
+Now you can generate a desired image.
+The following assumes that your user has
+permission to use docker.
+Usually, this is achieved by adding the user to the
+docker group (which has security implications).
+Note that running the build as
+root does not work.

 ```shell
 $ ./kas-docker build meta-iot2000/kas-example.yml